x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 ### Client synchronization issues

 There are a few scenarios that can result in data being stale in Outlook for iOS and Android.
-Typically, this is due to an issue with the second access token (the token used by MRS in Exchange Online to synchronize the data with the on-premises environment).
+Typically, this state of data is due to an issue with the second access token (the token used by MRS in Exchange Online to synchronize the data with the on-premises environment).
 The two most common reasons for this issue are:

  - SSL/TLS offloading on-premises.

  - EvoSTS certificate metadata issues.

 With SSL/TLS offloading, tokens are issued for a specific uri and that value includes the protocol value ("https://").
 When the load balancer offloads SSL/TLS, the request Exchange receives comes in via HTTP, resulting in a claim mismatch due to the protocol value being http://.
-The following is an example of a response header from a Fiddler trace:
+The following example depicts a response header from a Fiddler trace:

 ```
 Content-Length →0